 Purified water is great for everyday use since it’s free from harmful substances while still providing us with essential minerals.
 However, distilled water might be your best bet if you’re looking for a completely pure drinking experience without any additional minerals or contaminants.
 Ultimately, it comes down to personal preference when deciding between distilled and purified water – both offer their own unique benefits.

 1. Can You Drink Distilled Water?

-Many people have claimed that drinking distilled water won’t pose any harm to human health.
+Many people have claimed that drinking distilled water won’t harm human health.
 Others claim otherwise.
-The real fact about distilled water is it doesn’t improve health, neither does it pose any harm to human health – and yes, you can drink it if that’s what you have been waiting to hear.
+The real fact about distilled water is that it doesn’t improve health, nor does it harm human health – and yes, you can drink it if that’s what you have been waiting to hear.
 However, the taste is somewhat less flavorful than purified water.

 2. Is Distilled Water Completely Safe?

 When it comes to determining whether distilled water is completely safe, there are a few factors to consider.
 Distilled water is created by passing steam through a series of filters and condensers to remove impurities from the water.
 This process eliminates most contaminants like heavy metals, bacteria, chlorine, and other dissolved solids, which makes it completely safe.

 3. Can I use purified water for my Venus Fly Trap?